ahmadalwy3/ahmadalwy3/Blocking-mode.md

 - Privacy exposure
 - Security

-uBlock origin + default settings corresponds to _Easy mode_ in the graph above.
+uBlock Origin + default settings corresponds to _Easy mode_ in the graph above.

 For reference, Adblock Plus + default settings (i.e. with _Acceptable ads_ enabled) will position you somewhere between _No blocking_ and _Very easy mode_ in the graph above.